ZooPhobia: "Bad Luck Jack"

-On September 30, 2020, Medrano released a second animated ZooPhobia short film on her YouTube channel, titled "Bad Luck Jack" and 12-minutes-long.
+On September 30, 2020, Medrano released a 12-minute animated ZooPhobia short film on her YouTube channel, titled "Bad Luck Jack".
 It was funded by crowdfunding from her Patreon.
 The short featured various characters from the webcomic and music by Gooseworx.
 Medrano said the animated short was "very special" to her.
 Two songs in the short, "Make a Start" and "The Curse" were written by Sam Haft, while Parry Gripp wrote the song "Monster Fighting Time".
 Bryson Baugus voiced Jack, Joe Zieja voiced Zill, Reba Buhr voiced Kayla (with Cristina Vee providing Kayla's singing voice), Eric Shonk voiced Spam, Kayli Mills voiced Vanexa, and Benjamin Diskin voiced Rusty.
 The short was co-written by Medrano and Amanda Heard, and was animated by Medrano and her production company SpindleHorse Toons.

 Music video

 On October 30, 2014, Medrano released a music video set to "Die Young" by Kesha and Becky G, following the werewolf JayJay hosting a party with other ZooPhobia characters.
 By November 2019, the animation would accumulate over 50 million views.
 The video was taken down following the release of the season 1 finale of Helluva Boss "Queen Bee" (in which Kesha appears as Queen Bee-lzebub) due to copyright issues.